python/cpython/Doc/library/pyexpat.rst

 .. attribute:: xmlparser.buffer_size

-   The size of the buffer used when :attr:`buffer_text` is true.
+   The size of the buffer used when :attr:`buffer_text` is a truthy value.
    A new buffer size can be set by assigning a new integer value to this attribute.
    When the size is changed, the buffer will be flushed.